FedeClaudi/Term.jl/docs/src/ren/tree.md

 )
 ```

+!!! tip "Entries order"
+    Used `OrderedCollections.OrderedDict` instead of `Dict` if you want to specify the order of entries in the `Tree`.

 ## TypeTree
 As you know, Julia allows for hierarchical types structures.
 Trees are for visualizing hierarchical data structures.
 So...